muddymudskipper/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/config/index.md

 ```

-The commands return with exit code 1 if the config key is not used in the current configuration.
+The commands return exit code 1 if the config key is not used in the current configuration.